 Creating memorable kitchens for over 68 years

 Kd. is a family, both literally and figuratively.
-For more than 68 years, we have been passionately dedicated to helping our clients create kitchens that truly become the heart of the home—equal parts beautiful and functional, and always reflective of the people who inhabit them.
+For 70 years, we have been passionately dedicated to helping our clients create custom kitchens that truly become the heart of the home—equal parts beautiful and functional, and always reflective of the people who inhabit them.

 Charlie Hartman mid-install, 1972.
 He was an installer with Kd. for over 35 years before retiring in 2000; some of his kitchens are still being used today.